fricas/fricas/src/doc/sphinx/source/faq.rst

-One could argue that it is unfair to single ``%pi`` out from other constants, but it occurs frequently enough in school examples (specially for graphs) so it was worth a special hack.
+One could argue that it is unfair to single ``%pi`` out from other constants, but it occurs frequently enough in school examples (especially for graphs) so it was worth a special hack.
 In a non-interactive environment (library), HACKPI would not exist.